-On the 16th March,1677, a coroners jury found that on the 8th March, 1677, Edward Lawrence, a labourer living in Nonington, and Sarah Lawrence, his wife, were both guilty of assaulting Catharine Andrewes in the yard of her husband’s house in the parish of Nonington and jointly kicking and punching her to death.
+On 16th March, 1677, a coroners jury found Edward Lawrence, a labourer living in Nonington, and Sarah Lawrence, his wife, both guilty of assaulting Catharine Andrewes in the yard of her husband’s house in the parish of Nonington and jointly kicking and punching her to death.
 This deadly assault took place on 8th March, 1677, with Catharine dying the same day.

 Edward and Sarah Lawrence were also charged with the murder of George Andrewes, the husband of Catharine.
-The alleged attack took place on the same date and at the same place as their deadly assault on Catharine Andrewes had taken place, but it is not clear whether the attack on George Andrewes took place at the same time as that on his wife , or whether it was before or after, is not clear.
-Both Lawrences were said to have attacked George Andrewes and then Edward Lawrence was said to have hit him about the head and body him with a spade causing injuries from which George died on 27th of March, some three weeks after the alleged attack took place.
+It was alleged that the couple attacked George on the same date and at the same place as their deadly assault on Catharine Andrewes had taken place, but it is not clear whether the attack on George Andrewes took place at the same time as that on his wife, or whether it was before or after, is not clear.
+It was said that both of the Lawrences initially attacked George Andrewes, and then Edward Lawrence was alledged to have hit him about the head and body him with a spade causing injuries from which George died on 27th of March, some three weeks after the alleged attack took place.
 The inquest into his death was held on 30th March, 1677.

-The coroner’s inquisition would most likely taken place in the White Horse as most inquests were held in alehouses.
+The coroner’s inquests into both deaths were almost certainly held in the White Horse , as at this time most inquests were held in alehouses.

 The following information regarding the coroner’s inquisition is taken from:- Calendar of Assize Records: Kent Indictments, Charles II, 1676-1688-edited by J. S. Cockburn.

 Indictment of Edward Lawrence, labourer, and Sarah Lawrence, his wife, of Nonington, for murder.